Itinerary: Milan, Milan Cathedral Duomo, Scala Theatre, Pinacoteca di Brera,

 Church Sant'Ambrogio, (pic.6) made entirely with red bricks, dates back to the 4th century A.D. and it is considered to be the best example of Lombard Romanesque.
 A small court surrounded by an elegant four-sided portico introduces visitors to a finely decorated gate in stone and, finally, to the inside of the church.
 In the dim light, a mysterious air lingers everywhere and takes us back to the Middle Ages.
 Visit also the small but beautiful Crypt of San Vittore (5th century A.D.), one of the best-known examples of early Christian Art in Milan that is famous for its wonderful Byzantine-style mosaics.

 Church San Lorenzo (about 5th century A.D.) is the most ancient building with a central symmetry plan in Western Europe.
 Built on an ancient Roman temple, this church shows a succession of layers of different historical periods, from late Roman Empire to Baroque.
-Inside there are many examples of early Christian arts, included an ancient, evocative crypt with Byzantine mosaics.
+Inside there are many examples of early Christian arts, including an ancient, evocative crypt with Byzantine mosaics.
 Outside the church, a part of the arcade of the ancient Roman temple still stands.
 Today "Colonne di San Lorenzo" (San Lorenzo's Arcade) has become a popular venue for young people and students who gather in the square behind its arches especially at night.

 Other interesting ancient churches are Church Sant'Eustorgio, with its scenic Gothic tower; Church San Maurizio, well-known for its sophisticated decorations and frescos; Church San Bernardino alle Ossa, where there is a scary charnel house inside. (see location of these churches on the map below)